 The only items needed are a waffle maker, a vegan waffle recipe, waffle making ingredients, and toppings.
 You can encourage guests to contribute sweet, savory, spicy, or tangy vegan toppings, or provide them yourself.

 It’s easy to let us know you’re hosting, and it’s up to you whether you’d like to use your event to promote a particular cause or theme.
-By throwing a vegan waffle party, you’re participating in a much larger movement.

 Global Vegan Waffle Party Values

 We reduce unnecessary suffering of other sentient creatures, by not consuming them or confining them (often in harshly restrictive and painful conditions) to produce foods that we don’t actually need.
 With production of flesh, milk, and eggs, there are still some pretty unfriendly practices going on in our world.

 We show kindness toward ourselves and our families by reducing or eliminating products linked to illnesses.
 We free people of the dangerous, crowded, and stressful conditions of many factory farming and processing operations.
 We show kindness toward other life as our food choices become more environmentally friendly.
 We show kindness toward one another as we celebrate our common bonds, regardless of current differences in philosophy or life approach.